EUDR Compliance

 EUDR Compliance – What We Offer

 In accordance with the regulation we have developed an analytical product, called EUDR Check to support EUDR compliance.
 The core is a detailed deforestation risk assessment at plot level, providing auditable information based on remote sensing data and derived products.
-The plot level check is highly advisable when sourcing from high (or mid) deforestation risk regions in order to obtain objective proof of deforestation free production.
+The plot level check is highly advisable when sourcing from high (or mid) deforestation risk regions in order to obtain objective proof of deforestation free production, but also to check the plausibility of the geolocation obtained from suppliers.
 In addition we assist in implementing EUDR reporting processes together with our partners.
-Our EUDR Check will soon support additional mandatory due diligence criteria.

 How it Works

-The EUDR Check requires a polygon or point coordinate together with the product (crop) to be checked, as input.
-Based on this information it automatically calculates the deforestation risk supported by quantitative land use assessments and provides auditable information.
+The EUDR Check requires a polygon or point coordinate together with the commodity type to be checked, as input.
+Based on this information it automatically calculates the deforestation risk.
+It is supported by quantitative land use change assessments.
+The information provided is auditable and the methodology transparent.
+The assessment is based on renown and validated datasets, recommended by the EU.
+Our methodology removes the short comings of these datasets by e.g. splitting the tree cover class into forest, plantation and shrubs to reduce false positives.
 The methodology includes:

 • Various datasets to achieve most reliable results.
 Such as: